 The longan fruit along with lychees are very popular fruit but have a short shelf life in Hawaii.
 So when they come into season on the islands, they usually get eaten up quickly.
 The taste of longan fruit is jelly like, succulent in consistency with a tart to sweet taste like lychee. but the longan fruit are usually smaller and have a dry taste compared to lychees, which are wet and messy.
 The longan fruit in Chinese is called the dragons eye – when it’s peeled it resembles a huge eye with the black seed resembling the center eyeball.

-A few more Hawaiian tropical fruits
+A few more tropical fruits from Hawaii

 Here’s a photo sampling of some of some other favorite tropical fruits that are found seasonally at most farmers markets in Hawaii.